Strong-lensing cosmography using third-generation gravitational-wave detectors: Cosmography using strongly lensed gravitational waves

 This takes into account the fact that if the lensing time delay $\Delta t$ is comparable to the observing time $T_\mathrm{obs}$ the second (first) image will be be missed unless the first (second) image arrives at the beginning (end) of the observing run.

-We expect that rate $R$ of the BBH mergers and their redshift distribution $p_{b}(z_s | \vec{\Omega})$ will be accurately measured from the large ($\sim 10^6$) number of unlensed events that will dominate the data\footnote{What we measure from GW observations is the distribution $p_{b}(d_L)$ of luminosity distance of the sources, which can then be converted into a redshift distribution $p_{b}(z_s | \vec{\Omega})$ assuming a set of cosmological parameters $\vOmega$.
+We expect that the rate $R$ of the BBH mergers and their redshift distribution $p_{b}(z_s | \vec{\Omega})$ will be accurately measured from the large ($\sim 10^6$) number of unlensed events that will dominate the data\footnote{What we measure from GW observations is the distribution $p_{b}(d_L)$ of luminosity distance of the sources, which can then be converted into a redshift distribution $p_{b}(z_s | \vec{\Omega})$ assuming a set of cosmological parameters $\vOmega$.
 For the forecast analysis presented in this paper, we create a luminosity distance distribution from a redshift distribution model, assuming standard cosmological parameters $\vec{\Omega}_\mathrm{true}$.
 By varying $\vOmega$, we can then obtain different redshift distributions which we use to model the time delay distribution for that specific value of $\vOmega$.}.
 However, these quantities are currently poorly known.
 To forecast the expected precision in measuring the cosmological parameters, we take different theoretical models of $p_{b}(z_s | \vec{\Omega})$ assuming a BBH detection rate of $R = 5\times10^5$ per year.
 The corresponding forecasts are described in section~\ref{sec:zdist}.
+In section~\ref{sec:measurement-error} we explore the effect of the GW measurement errors in the reconstruction of $p_{b}(z_s | \vec{\Omega})$ and hence on the inference of cosmological parameters.

-To compute the expected number of lensed events using equation~(\ref{eq:exp_num_lens_events}), we also need to know the probability $P_\ell(~z_s|\vec{\Omega})$ that a source redshift $z_s$ is strongly lensed.
+To compute the expected number of lensed events using equation~(\ref{eq:exp_num_lens_events}), we also need to know the probability $P_\ell(~z_s|\vec{\Omega})$ that a source at redshift $z_s$ is strongly lensed.
 This will depend on the distribution of lenses as well as cosmological parameters.
 We assume that the lenses are modelled by the SIS model.
 Multiple images are produced when the projected location of the source in the lens plane is within the Einstein radius of the lens, given by

 where $\sigma$ is the velocity dispersion of the lens, while $\Dl, \Ds$ and $\Dls$ are the angular diameter distance to the lens, to the source, and between the lens and the source, respectively.
 The strong lensing probability is given by integrating the differential optical depth for strong lensing by different lenses